Active Learning and Bayesian Optimization: a Unified Perspective to Learn with a Goal: An Active Learning Perspective

 \subsection{Multifidelity Acquisition Functions and Infill Criteria}

-This section further highlights the synergy between active learning and Bayesian optimization considering the availability of multiple sources of information that are leveraged to accomplish a specific learning goal.
-Similarly for the single information source frameworks, this symbiotic relationship is revealed through the common principles between the infill criteria adopted in multifidelity Bayesian optimization and the learning criteria implemented in active learning with multiple oracles.
-In the multifidelity scenario, the sampling procedure comes with an additional challenge: the decision making process involves not only the identification of promising samples but also the associated selection of the level of fidelity to query.
-This is reflected in the demand for infill criteria capable to define an efficient and balanced sampling policy through the multifidelity acquisition function, targeting the wise selection of samples to be evaluated with high-fidelity representations to contain the total computational cost required for the optimization procedure.
-Therefore, the multifidelity acquisition function $\AF(\DesignVar, \LevFid)$ specifies a policy to quantify the improvement of the solution that can be obtained evaluating a certain sample $\DesignVar$ with an associated level of fidelity $\LevFid=1,..,\MaxLevFid$.
+This section further investigates and highlights the synergy between active learning and Bayesian optimization for the specific case of multiple sources of information used to accomplish the learning goal.
+Similarly to the single source setting, this symbiotic relationship is revealed through common principles characterizing the infill criteria in multifidelity Bayesian optimization and the learning criteria in active learning with multiple oracles.
+The multifidelity scenario imposes an additional decision to be made: the learner has to identify the appropriate information source to query according to an accuracy/cost trade-off.
+This is reflected in the formalization of infill criteria capable of defining an efficient and balanced sampling policy, targeting either the wise selection of the samples and the levels of fidelity which ensure the maximum benefits with the minimum cost.
+Accordingly, the multifidelity acquisition function formalizes an adaptive sampling scheme based on one or multiple infill criteria to quantify the utility of querying a location of the domain with a specific level of fidelity.